 In the hearing, Sen. Elizabeth Warren asked Coats if he shared the opinion that climate change could potentially act as “threat multiplier” when combined with other threats to national security.
 Warren then proceeded to reel off the findings of research that could indicate that climate change is set to be a major variable in levels of global insecurity over the coming decades.

 In reply, Coats showed himself reluctant to subscribe to Warrens assertions.
 He said: “I don’t know if I would describe it as a threat multiplier.
 There have always, in the history of the world, been reactions to different climate changes, and that is an issue that continues.”

-Clearly miffed, Warren called climate change “clearly a threat to international peace and security” and implored Coats to “take [climate change] seriously.”
+Clearly annoyed, Warren replied that climate change represents a “threat to international peace and security” and implored Coats to “take [climate change] seriously.”

 Warren’s stance on climate change has stiffened in recent years.
 She has pushed for senior figures within the Trump administration to pay more heed to the overwhelming scientific evidence that points to the increasing role that reducing climate change should be playing in government policy decisions.
 In recent times, Warren has been a vocal opponent of the fossil fuel extraction industry and has proposed that one-third of U.S. coal power plants should be closed by 2020.